MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-225-Bank-Holding-Companies-Change-Bank-Control-Regulation-Y/subpart-C-Nonbanking-Activities-Acquisitions-Bank-Holding-Companies/section-225.28.md

 (B) Has inadequate insurance agency facilities, as determined by the Board, after notice and opportunity for hearing.

-(iv) *Insurance-agency activities conducted on May 1, 1982.* Engaging in any specific insurance-agency activity18 if the bank holding company, or subsidiary conducting the specific activity, conducted such activity on May 1, 1982, or received Board approval to conduct such activity on or before May 1, 1982.19 A bank holding company or subsidiary engaging in a specific insurance agency activity under this clause may:
+(iv) *Insurance-agency activities conducted on May 1, 1982.* Engaging in any specific insurance-agency activity 18 if the bank holding company, or subsidiary conducting the specific activity, conducted such activity on May 1, 1982, or received Board approval to conduct such activity on or before May 1, 1982.
+19 A bank holding company or subsidiary engaging in a specific insurance agency activity under this clause may:

 18 Nothing contained in this provision shall preclude a bank holding company subsidiary that is authorized to engage in a specific insurance-agency activity under this clause from continuing to engage in the particular activity after merger with an affiliate, if the merger is for legitimate business purposes and prior notice has been provided to the Board.